zackharley/sql_assignment/README.md

 | 888665555 | James    | Borg    | 450 Stone, Houston, TX   | 55000 |
 | 987987987 | Ahmad    | Jabbar  | 980 Dallas, Houston, TX  | 25000 |

-**For each project managed by the "Administration" department, list the project number and the total number of hours worked on that project by employees of the department.**
+**2. For each project managed by the "Administration" department, list the project number and the total number of hours worked on that project by employees of the department.**